 We are looking for a motivated Ph.D. candidate who is interested in bridging the gap between image processing and AI accelerator hardware.
 New techniques will be studied to reduce the computational complexity/memory demands of a deep neural network, by allowing architectural modifications such as inclusion of classical (differentiable or non-differentiable) image processing techniques, algorithmic unrolling, and learning-to-optimize (L20) approaches.
 In this process, you will learn about various hardware mapping and optimization techniques developed at imec and will create mapping tools for novel hardware compute architectures at imec.

-Required background: Master of computer science or equivalent
+Required background: Master of Science in Computer Science, Master of Science in Appied Mathematics or equivalent

 Type of work: 30% modeling, 30% programming, 30% experimental, 10% literature

 Supervisor: Bart Goossens